Mario2425/Cluckabunga/README.md

 }
 ```
 **Explanation:**
 You do not need to state the length of each frame.
 The only time that absolutely needs to be defined is the first frame.
-If you did not set a time for the frame, Cowabunga will use the time from the last frame.
+If you did not set a time for the frame, Cluckabunga will use the time from the last frame.
 The `Time Interval` is how long the frame stays on the screen for.
 **Important:** The frame number must be a string (meaning in quotes) because of how json decoding works.